If you're at high risk (clinically extremely vulnerable) from coronavirus (COVID-19), you're advised to take extra steps to protect yourself.

 You can also get advice from Acas.
 Call the Acas helpline on 0300 123 1100 (Monday to Friday, 8am to 6pm).

-try to stay at least 2 metres (3 steps) away from anyone you do not live with (or anyone not in your support bubble)
+try to stay at least 2 metres (3 steps) away from other people – including people you live with and people in your support bubble

 wash your hands with soap and water often – do this for at least 20 seconds